-** Please Note: VTI & TLT are USA based ETF’s which cannot be purchased by residents of the EU (I purchased them when my brokerage account was still USA based).
-Good replacements which should track the same, but are based in Ireland (still USD currency) are iShares Core S&P 500 ETF (USD) or the Vanguard S&P 500 UCITS ETF – VUSA (GBO/EUR) for stocks & iShares USD Treasury Bond 20+yr ETF for bonds. these are a good replacements you can purchase if you are EU based.
+** Please Note: VTI & TLT are USA domiciled ETF’s which cannot be purchased by residents of the EU (I purchased them before EU residents were banned from purchasing them).
+Good replacements which should produce very similar results, but are domiciled in the EU (still USD currency) are iShares Core S&P 500 ETF (USD) or the Vanguard S&P 500 UCITS ETF – VUSA (GBO/EUR) for stocks & iShares USD Treasury Bond 20+yr ETF (USD) for bonds.
+These are a good replacements you can purchase if you are EU based.
 The remaining ETF’s & Funds from the portfolio can be purchased by EU residents.

 The S&P ETF is there as a representation of the US Stock Market Baseline.

 NOTE: The returns shown in this simulation are INFLATION ADJUSTED meaning they are returns after inflation.
 The returns shown in my portfolios are BEFORE inflation.